mrevjd/mrevjd/README.md

 ### Hi there 👋

 - 📝 I’m currently working with Vanilla JS and PHP
-- 🪛 I’m tinkering with SlimPHP and Vue.js
+- 🪛 I’m tinkering with GO and Vue.js
 - ☁️ I’m always learning AWS

 <!--